top of page

 • Stable brightness levels for most effect modes.

-• Good colour mixing.
+• Very good colour mixing.

-• Good instructions.
+• Good online instructions.

 • 18650 Li-ion battery is user replaceable.